 While Nicholson is indeed superb, Faye Dunaway (Network) gives, in my opinion, the best performance in the movie.
 Allegedly, Dunaway got the part because she was desperate for money and was willing to take a small paycheck.
 The battles between Dunaway and Polanski are legendary.
 I’m not sure the nature of their mutual hatred, but the end result is one of my all-time favorite performances.

 Director John Huston (The Treasure of the Sierra Madre and The African Queen) plays Dunaway’s creepy father and while he has a tendency to ham things up (probably the main reason he was not nominated for an Oscar), he is very effective as the movie’s main villain.
-He’s obviously mimicking Sidney Greenstreet’s performance in Huston’s The Maltese Falcon.
 The excellent cast includes John Hillerman (TV’s Magnum P.I.), Perry Lopez, Diane Ladd (Wild at Heart), Burt Young (Rocky), and James Hong as Dunaway’s butler.
 Polanski has a cameo as the man who slits Nicholson’s nose.

 Conclusions & Final Thoughts:

 Chinatown won’t restore your faith in humanity.
 On the contrary, it will make you feel hopelessly depressed about the world and the people who inhabit it.
 But sometimes it’s good to see what we’re up against.
 The film is haunting and thought-provoking.
 Chinatown lives up to its reputation as one of the best murder-mysteries of all time.
 Color, 130 minutes, Rated R.